 Too many Ontarians fall victim to easily avoidable buying and selling hazards.
-Being mindful of these issues can help the process go a lot smoother.
+Being mindful of these issues creates a smooth process.

 Here are the most common buying and selling pitfalls, and tips on how to avoid them:

-While you may decide to work with the first real estate professional you meet, you're encouraged to meet with a few different representatives before settling on one.
+While you may decide to work with the first real estate professional you encounter, you're encouraged to meet with a few different Representatives before settling.
 Make sure you feel comfortable with them, and their approach to the process.
 You can even use the ‘Registrant Search’ tool at the top of RECO’s website (www.reco.on.ca) to check the status of their registration and see whether they have been subject to disciplinary action.